-Operating revenue, which consisted principally of fares for maritime transportation and cargo services, decreased by 22% to an amount of approximately \$2.9 million for the year ended June 30, 2021.
-Revenue decrease was due to suspension of some operations imposed by the government closure and restrictions as response for the COVID-19 pandemic.
+Operating revenue, which consisted principally of fares for maritime transportation and cargo services, increased by 75% to an amount of approximately \$5.2 million for the year ended June 30, 2022.
+Revenue increase was due to suspension of some operations imposed by the government closure and restrictions as response for the COVID-19 pandemic during year ended June 30, 2021.

-Operating expenses, which consisted principally of salaries and employee benefits, vessels rent, depreciation and amortization, repairs and maintenance, diesel, insurance, professional services and general and administrative, increased by 31% to an amount of approximately \$57.1 million for the year ended June 30, 2021.
-The change was mainly due to increases in repairs and maintenance of \$11.8 million and the costs of the maritime transport operations and maintenance agreement of \$2.9 million.
+Operating expenses, which consisted principally of salaries and employee benefits, maritime transport operations and maintenance agreement costs, vessels rent, depreciation and amortization, repairs and maintenance, diesel, insurance, professional services and general and administrative, increased by 25% to an amount of approximately \$70.5 million for the year ended June 30, 2022.
+The change was mainly due to the net effect of a decrease of salaries and employee benefits, vessels rent, and repairs and maintenance of approximately \$15 million and an increase in the costs of the maritime transport operations and maintenance agreement of \$29 million.

 Non-operating revenue consisted principally of operating grants from the Commonwealth and the Federal Government.
-The non-operating revenue decreased by 15% or \$6.9 million.
-The change is due to the net effect of the collection of an insurance recovery of \$4.7 million and a decrease in Commonwealth grants of approximately \$11.5 million.
-During fiscal year 2020 the Authority received approximately \$12 million to fund the Public Private Partnership contract signed in October 2020.
+The non-operating revenue increased by 84% or \$32.7 million due mainly to an increase in Commonwealth grants of approximately \$33.5 million.

-Management's Discussion and Analysis (Unaudited) Year Ended June 30, 2021
+Management's Discussion and Analysis (Unaudited) Year Ended June 30, 2022